 Reason 2: Unable to Edit in Compatibility Mode

 Working with the dataset in the Compatible Mode is quite risky.
 Because we won’t be able to use all the new features in the current versions of Excel.
 Because of this, sometimes we might not be able to edit the file in compatibility mode.
 Therefore, we need to switch from Compatibility Mode to Normal Mode.

 Solution: Change Compatibility Mode

-Now, we will change the file from Compatibility Mode to Normal Mode.
+Now, we will change Compatibility Mode to Normal Mode.

-- Firstly, open the file of older version.
+- Firstly, open the file of the older version.